Architecture

 It is a requirement of the project that our pipeline stores the data instead of using an external service.
 So, to accommodate this necessity, we have a data storage module where all data is kept on-premise.
 This module has a middleware and two databases.
 The middleware agent is responsible for fetching the data present in the event-driven middleware (Kafka), and deciding in which database it should store them.
 This decision is made according to the nature of the data.
 The raw data fetched from the 5G core network functions is stored in our time series database (influxDB) and the processed data is stored in the data warehouse (ClickHouse).

-• InfluxDB is a high-performance, open-source time series database.
+InfluxDB is a high-performance, open-source time series database.
 It is optimized to handle high write rates and real-time analysis, making it ideal for use cases such as IoT sensor data and monitoring.
 It also has a query language similar to SQL but specified for time series data.
 In this way, influxDB is an excellent choice to integrate into our pipeline and use as the main source of storage for data received from the network, since this data comes from IoT sensors and there is great importance in maintaining the chronological order of the time record in which it was collected.

-• ClickHouse is an open-source column-oriented database that stands out for its high performance as a data warehouse for storing analytical and time series data.
+ClickHouse is an open-source column-oriented database that stands out for its high performance as a data warehouse for storing analytical and time series data.
 It has a query language similar to SQL and is optimized for high-speed queries on large data sets, making it an excellent choice for analyzing large volumes of data.
 It is also important to mention its efficient storage with advanced compression techniques, which reduce the cost of storage (something crucial when working with large volumes of data).
 Therefore, ClickHouse is the perfect choice for storing processed data, ready to be used to train the ML model, and data from the model's inference, which is then distributed to data consumers.

-ML training and inference: Scikit-learn, PyTorch and Keras
+ML training and inference: Scikit-learn and Imbalanced-learn

 Dashboard interface: Chronograf